extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 - have a look at the piano preset (simple wavetable) and the keys preset (more complex wavetable)

-- to get the most out of the filters, you want a cold signal (oscillators under 0.5)

 - TODO new sample libs
 -